Modi's 'Make in India' push to depend on Chinese steel

 Charged by the strongest electoral mandate in three decades, Modi has staked his reputation on making India an export hub, launching his pet campaign with much fanfare in September with a lion as its logo.

-Soaring steel imports, however, underscore the challenges Modi faces in realizing his dream.
-Steelmakers, such as JSW (JSTL.NS), are clamoring for higher import tariffs.
+Soaring steel imports, however, underscore the challenges Modi faces in realising his dream.
+Steelmakers, such as JSW , are clamouring for higher import tariffs.

-“The ‘Make in India’ slogan has to be true for steel also,” said Ravinder Bhan, deputy general manager of marketing at state-owned Steel Authority of India (SAIL.NS).
+“The ‘Make in India’ slogan has to be true for steel also,” said Ravinder Bhan, deputy general manager of marketing at state-owned Steel Authority of India.
 “Let steel firms get iron ore and other raw materials.
 But that’s not happening.”

 The shortages mean that India’s steel industry is running at 80 percent of capacity.
 But the World Steel Association expects Modi’s pro-business plans - building 100 new ‘smart’ cities, creating new logistic hubs and residential townships - to spur steel demand that has been weak in recent years.